iamjprince/MagicMirror-Ubuntu/README.md

 - I avoided using Snaps to install the MagicMirror<sup>2</sup> software.
 I even went so far as to remove the snapd package from my 18.04 build.
 - The Ubuntu 18.04.5 build frequently hangs after a few hours, even when running on the system with 4 GB RAM.
 I did not troubleshoot the problem.
 The build on Ubuntu 20.04.1 doesn't exhibit this problem.
 This could be due to my hardware.
 It could be due to earlier package versions.
 - I also tried installing on Elementary OS.
 It's based on Ubuntu 18.04 LTS.
 The MagicMirror<sup>2</sup> wouldn't run, probably because this distro only comes with version 8.10 of Node.js.
-- The ability to delay the automatic login of the *magic* user could be useful, in that during that delay I could log in as another user to perform other tasks.
+- The ability to delay the automatic login of the *magic* user could be useful.
+During that delay I could log in as another user to perform other tasks.
 - It would be nice to use some feature of the touchscreen to drop out of the MagicMirror<sup>2</sup>.
 Then I could drop out of the MagicMirror<sup>2</sup> to perform other tasks.
+As I have things now, I need a physical keyboard to tap the ALT key.

 ## The Build